Spondweni virus

 Spondweni virus (SPOV or SPONV) is an arbovirus, or arthropod-borne virus, which is a member of the family Flaviviridae and the genus Flavivirus.
 It is part of the Spondweni serogroup which consists of the Sponweni virus and the Zika virus (ZIKV).
 The Spondweni virus was first isolated in Nigeria in 1952, and ever since, SPONV transmission and activity have been reported throughout Africa.
 Its primary vector of transmission is the sylvatic mosquito Aedes circumluteolus, though it has been isolated from several different types of mosquito.
-Transmission of the virus into humans can lead to a viral infection known as Spondweni fever, with symptoms ranging from headache and nausea to myalgia (muscle pain) and arthralgia (joint pain).
-However, SPONV is phylogenetically close to the ZIKV, it is commonly misdiagnosed as ZIKV along with other viral illnesses.
+Transmission of the virus into humans can lead to a viral infection known as Spondweni fever, with symptoms that include headache, nausea, myalgia (muscle pain) and arthralgia (joint pain).
+However, as SPONV is phylogenetically close to the ZIKV, it is commonly misdiagnosed as ZIKV along with other viral illnesses.

 Virology

 The Spondweni virus belongs to the family Flaviviridae and the genus Flavivirus.
 Due to its phylogeny, it is related to the dengue virus, yellow fever virus, Japanese encephalitis virus, and West Nile virus.
 It is part of the Spondweni serogroup which also contains the Zika virus.
 However, in certain Spondweni virus cases, signs and symptoms can appear as early as three days after infection.
 Both of these viruses in the Spondweni serogroup have serological cross-reactivity and very similar clinical presentations.
 This is one of the primary reasons that both viruses and their correlated diseases have been misidentified and misdiagnosed.

 Similar to other flaviviruses, SPONV has a positive-sense, single stranded RNA genome, which is about 11 kilobases in length.
-The RNA genome contains 5’ and 3’ untranslated regions that surround a single open reading frame that encodes for a polyprotein that is specifically cleaved.
+The RNA genome contains 5' and 3' untranslated regions that surround a single open reading frame that encodes for a polyprotein that is specifically cleaved.
 The polyprotein is cleaved into three specific proteins: the capsid (C), the premembrane (prM), and the envelope (E), along with seven non-structural proteins (NS1, NS2A, NS2B, NS3, NS4A, 2K, NS4B, and NS5).
-The SPONV capsid is icosahedral and the similar to other flaviviruses which have an enveloped consisting of glycoproteins.
-These glycoproteins aid the virus in infection, through receptor mediated endocytosis.
+The SPONV capsid is icosahedral and the similar to other flaviviruses which have an envelope consisting of glycoproteins.
+These glycoproteins aid the virus in infection through receptor mediated endocytosis.
 Two strains of the Spondweni virus have been reported, the Chuku strain and the SA Ar 94 strain.
 The Chuku strain was the original strain isolated from a patient in Nigeria in 1952.
 This strain was originally misclassified as Zika virus, and this misidentification eventually lead to the 1955 South African SA 94 isolation from the Mansonia uniformis mosquito.
-Both isolated SPONV strains are genetically similar, but they do exhibit a high degree of amino acid and nucleotide divergence, compared to the multiple ZIKV strains.
+Both isolated SPONV strains are genetically similar, but they do exhibit a high degree of amino acid and nucleotide divergence compared to the multiple ZIKV strains.